 • Martin Esslin, who coined the term ‘Theatre of the Absurd’ to describe the works of playwrights such as Beckett, based his notion of the Absurd on Camus’ writings.

-• The repetitive nature of existence- Sisyphus is doomed to keep pushing the boulder up the hill for it to roll back down again- heroism in persistence.
+• Camus explored the repetitive nature of existence.
+In his Myth of Sisyphus, Camus presents Sisyphus’ fate–he is doomed to keep pushing a boulder up the hill for it to roll back down again–as ultimately meaningful on the basis that there is a kind of purpose or even heroism in the act of persistence.

 Existence itself, the act of existing, is a striving, and is both comic and pathetic in the same degree.
 It is pathetic because the striving is infinite; that is, it is directed toward the infinite, being an actualization of infinitude, a transformation which involves the highest pathos.
 It is comic, because such a striving involves a self- contradiction.
 Viewed pathetically, a single second has infinite value; viewed comically, ten thousand years are but a trifle…